 Head of Consultancy UK

-Want to exceed your customer’s expectations yet again in 2018?
+Want to exceed your customer’s expectations?
 Take one step back.
 Create a sound foundation by taking away all obstacles your customers might have.
 How?
 With Workforce Enablement.

 Why are we in Service Management?

 ITSM traditionally focuses on managing IT services.
 Keeping servers up and running, managing licences, delivering support for software, securing your data — that kind of work.
 Important work, for sure.
 But should the only focus of an IT department be ‘managing services’?

 Of course not.
 You’re not here to just track processes.
 You want to help people and make your customers happy too.